shays10/jvmworkshop/MoneyTransfer/solution/Hint.md

-# "The Always Correct Money Transfer App" - Solution
+# "The Always Correct Money Transfer App" - Hint

 As you already figured out, our app isn't working properly as it never completes.
 In order to protect our accounts we have to make sure our `transfer` method is atomic.
 In order to make sure